Eight Ways To Lighten The Load On Your Next Lighting Project

 4. STAGE LIGHTING MATERIALS UNTIL YOU NEED THEM

 Van Meter offers staging services in its warehouse space, so you can quickly access the materials you need while conserving space on your jobsite.
 It’s easy to schedule deliveries and manage services through a shared, live document.
 You can simply update the document when you want certain materials delivered to the jobsite and choose whether you want them to be unboxed and/or labeled ahead of time.
-With no lead times and no excess clutter, you can simply focus on your installation while staying on schedule.
+With no lead times and no excess clutter, you can focus on keeping your installation on schedule.

 5. STAY ORGANIZED WITH LEAN CONSTRUCTION COORDINATORS

-LCCs can check fixtures for damage, verify counts are correct, unbox and label materials and more for the duration of your project.
-The LCC can communicate directly with Van Meter’s project coordinators to manage deliveries and track where materials are stored, so you can focus on getting more done.
+LCCs check fixtures for damage, verify counts are correct, unbox and label materials and more for the duration of your project.
+The LCC can communicate with Van Meter’s project coordinators to manage deliveries and track where materials are stored, so you can focus on getting more done.

 6. PREFAB MATERIALS OFFSITE

-Even some of your electrical work is easier done offsite.
 Simple tasks like adding fixture whips to light fixtures can be done offsite to conserve space and save labor costs.
 Van Meter will set up warehouse space with all the whips and connectors laid out, so you can send someone to whip up as many fixtures as you need.

 Once the whips are added, you can place them in carts or back in the box and have them delivered to the jobsite.
 Instead of paying an electrician to add whips onsite, you can send an apprentice to do it offsite for much less cost, and doing it ahead of time reduces installation time once materials make it to the jobsite.